theIDinside/cxg/README.md

 - [ ] LINE WRAPPING.
 This.
 Must.
 Be.
 Done.
 Soon.
 Without it, the editor is bad.
 - [x] Selecting text, with mouse and keyboard & rendering the selection properly.
 - [x] Other search / go to features (probably also using the regex crate)
 - [x] Configurable keys.
 Now the full input scheme / actions we can perform is serializable thanks to the amazing serde crate part of the rust eco system.
 One of the first major crates that made a big, big splash in 1.0 release of Rust.
 So obviously I was going to use that.
 Right now, the format isn't particularly human friendly, and I might go for another scheme than JSON, perhaps something like TOML will suit my needs better.
 But for now, it is what it is.
 Right now, [the default configuration will look like this](default.cfg).
 We can even do custom string inputs bound to keys, like for instance.
-The serialized configuration example can be [found here, on line 126](default.cfg#L126).
-If you want the example for setting it in code, it's found in the default configuration construction, [here, on line 271](src/cmd/keybindings.rs#L271)
+The serialized configuration example can be [found here, on line 126](default.cfg#L126) for outputting a main function with a println statement, similar to what cargo initializes for us.
+If you want the example for setting it in code, it's found in the default configuration construction, [here, on line 271](src/cmd/keybindings.rs#L271).
+Later on we can build on this system to also create a form of macro system, which will be nice.
+- [ ] Macro system, for inputting commands, text, in an arbitrary fashion defined by the user

 - [ ] Symbol navigation.
 Like most things, I could start by using dependencies here, since the rust eco system is so powerful.
       One way of doing it, would be to do a really brute force approach and just scan the project, build a symbol database in an ad-hoc (and non-type safe way)